Prosecutor drops part of sex assault case against Harvey Weinstein

 "In short, your honor, we are moving full steam ahead," she said.

-Weinstein's lawyer, Benjamin Brafman, told the judge he believed Evans had lied to the grand jury.
-He also said he believed a police detective had corruptly attempted to influence the case by keeping a witness from testifying about her misstatements.

 "Let me be clear: the decision to throw away my client's sexual assault charges says nothing about Weinstein's guilt or innocence.
-Nor does it reflect on Lucia's consistent allegation that she was sexually assaulted with force by Harvey Weinstein," said attorney Carrie Goldberg.
+Nor does it reflect on Lucia's consistent allegation that she was sexually assaulted with force by Harvey Weinstein," she said in a written statement.
 "It only speaks volumes about the Manhattan DA's office and its mishandling of my client's case."

-Weinstein, who has denied all allegations of con-consensual sex, still faces charges over allegations that he raped an unidentified woman in his hotel room in 2013 and performed a forcible sex act on a different woman in 2006.
+She insisted Evans has told the truth and disputed that she either showed Weinstein her breasts or misled investigators.

+Weinstein's lawyer, Benjamin Brafman, told the judge he believed Evans had lied both to the grand jury and to The New Yorker about her encounter with Weinstein.

+"This is an attack on the fundamental integrity of the grand jury process.
+If you have a person willing to commit perjury in the grand jury, that is as serious as the crime of sexual assault because it undermines the fairness of the process for all of us."

+Brafman identified the detective in the case as Nicholas DiGaudio.
+A message left on a phone used by the detective in the past wasn't immediately returned.
+The union represented New York City police detectives also didn't immediately return a message.

-He has pleaded not guilty and is free on $1 million bail.
+Weinstein has pleaded not guilty to all charges and is free on $1 million bail.

 Images of Weinstein in handcuffs were seen by many women as a cathartic moment in the #MeToo reckoning.
 The collapse of part of the case against him could mean trouble for the prosecutor.

-Manhattan District Attorney Cyrus R. Vance Jr. has already been fiercely criticized for declining to prosecute Weinstein when an Italian model accused him of grabbing her breasts in 2015.
+Vance has already been fiercely criticized for declining to prosecute Weinstein when an Italian model accused him of grabbing her breasts in 2015.
 At the time, Vance cited a lack of supporting evidence, despite the existence of a clandestinely made recording of Weinstein discussing the episode with the woman.

 In the months after The New York Times and The New Yorker began publishing stories about Weinstein's interactions with women, activists pressured Vance to bring charges as dozens of people came forward with claims of sexual misconduct against him.